-Students are urged to consult with DUS or a member of the undergraduate work committee before choosing hybrid specializations or pursuing specialization-electives outside of geosciences.
-In general, the department is flexible about course selections and requirements; however, we must ensure a degree of coherency in each student's course of study.
+Students are urged to consult with the DUS or a member of the Undergraduate Work Committee before choosing hybrid specializations or pursuing specialization-electives outside of geosciences.
+In general, the department is flexible about course selections and requirements; however, we must ensure a degree of coherency in each student’s course of study.

-The department offers a certificate program in geological engineering in collaboration with the Department of Civil and Environmental Engineering, which is described in the entry for the Program in Geological Engineering.
-The department also cooperates in the certificate programs in environmental studies, materials science and engineering, planets and life, and teacher preparation.
-Several geosciences courses fulfill the requirements of these certificate programs.
+The Department offers a certificate program in geological engineering in collaboration with the Department of Civil and Environmental Engineering, which is described in the entry for the Program in Geological Engineering.
+The Department also collaborates with the certificate programs in Environmental Studies (PEI), Materials Science and Engineering (MSE), Planets and Life, and Teacher Preparation.
+Several geosciences courses fulfill requirements of these certificate programs.

-All students considering a concentration in the department should see the DUS.
+All students considering a concentration in the Department should see the departmental representative.
 They are encouraged to consult as soon as possible, even as first-year students, to aid in the design of a course of study.
-The department offers an open house in both the fall and spring terms to introduce prospective students to departmental courses, faculty, students, and research interests.
-For full details, see the department's
+The Department offers an open house in both the fall and spring terms to introduce prospective students to departmental courses, faculty, students, and research interests.

-Each geosciences junior and senior is assigned an adviser, who is a faculty member and part of the Undergraduate Work Committee.
+At the beginning of each academic year, each geosciences junior and senior is assigned an adviser, who is a faculty member and part of the Undergraduate Work Committee.
 Students are expected to regularly meet with their advisers for discussions on curriculum, course selection, choice of junior and senior research paper topics, study abroad plans, and the like.
-Once the courses have been selected in consultation with the adviser, students turn in their signed fall and spring course worksheet to the undergraduate coordinator.
-Any course changes also should be discussed and approved by the adviser or the undergraduate chair.
-At the beginning of each academic year, students will be informed who their geosciences advisers are.
+Once the courses have been selected in consultation with advisers, students turn in their signed fall and spring course worksheet to the undergraduate coordinator.
+Any course changes should also be discussed and approved by the adviser or the undergraduate chair.

 Please begin by examining the Geosciences Junior Paper and Senior Thesis Guide